-There is a strong need for new innovative research projects in order to develop the organic sector.
-To develop organic pig and poultry production, suitable feed rotations based on local feeds are needed.
-In addition, there is urgent need to study technologies of vegetable production, food processing etc. and also to carry out long-term multidisciplinary studies.
-More active international cooperation is needed to share the knowledge.
-However, most issues depend significantly on local conditions and cannot be transferred directly (e.g., feed).
-Yet, some other topics (e.g., processing technologies) are not so context dependent and results could be used in different countries.
+There is a strong need for new and more innovative research projects in order to develop the organic sector.
+To develop organic pig and poultry production, a suitable feed rotations based on local feeds are needed.
+In addition, there is urgent need to study technologies of vegetable production, food processing etc. also to carry out long-term multidisciplinary studies.
+More active international cooperation is needed to share the knowledge, however most of the issues are significantly depending on local conditions and cannot be transferred directly (e.g. feed).
+Some other topics (e.g. processing technologies) are not so context dependent and results could be used in different countries.
 More efficient results could be obtained by collaborative research.